internaloha/internaloha/scrapers-v2/README.md

 You must create a (git-ignored) configuration file containing credentials.
 This file's name defaults to config.json.
 Currently, credentials must be specified for Angel List and Student Opportunity Center.

+You can copy sample.config.json to config.json to create a template version of this file.
+If you are running scrapers that don't require credentials, then the template will be sufficient.

 ## Invocation

 ### Default: `npm run scrape`